mechanicalapple/eff/README.md

     ./eff.sh $JobId

-Output is a CPU utilisation calculated as:
+Output is a CPU utilization calculated as:

 eff = TRESUsageInTot / RunTime / NumCPUs.